RadialCorp/magento-ptf-build/docs/PAYMENT_SETUP.md

 - Title: What appears on the checkout payments page describing this payment option
 - Payment from Applicable Countries: if this payment method is allowed from only certain countries, change "All Allowed Countries" to "Specific Countries" and then select the desired countries from the list below.
-- Use Client Side Encryption: If client side encryption is being used, set Use Client Side Encryption to "Yes" - this will make a new field appear to input the encryption key - please note that Radial must provide this encryption key.
+- Encryption Key: A field to input the Client Side Encryption Key (CSE) - please note that Radial must provide this encryption key.
+- CSE Encryption Algorithm: Leave at default value unless otherwise instructed by Radial support
+- Pass After AVS Response
+- AVE Failure Response Display
+- AVSCSC Failure Response Display
+- CSC Failure Display
+- Pass After DECLF Response
+- DECLF Failure Response Display
+- Pass After DECL Response
+- DECL Failure Response Display

 Once done, click Save Config and, if necessary, clear cache.